-THE GOAL PROGRAM - Held annually, the Georgia Occupational Award of Leadership features local competition, the selection of four school finalists, a local banquet where a school winner is named, and state-wide competition for major prizes and awards in Atlanta.
-Outstanding students are nominated by their instructors.
+THE GOAL PROGRAM - Held annually, the Georgia Occupational Award of Leadership features local competition, the selection of four school finalists, a local banquet where a school winner is named, and state-wide competition in Atlanta for major prizes and awards.
+Outstanding students are nominated by their instructors and finalists are selected on the basis of their performance in their respective programs of study and interviews with a panel of judges.